fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl7.rst

           | _ ->
                 ...

-Once we have the variable, GenStmt'ing the assignment is
+Once we have the variable, codegen'ing the assignment is
 straightforward: we emit the RHS of the assignment, create a store, and return the computed value.
 Returning a value allows for chained assignments like "X = (Y = Z)".